In This Article

 What does it mean when a computer is VR Ready?

-How do I know if my PC is VR Ready?
+How do you know if your PC is VR Ready?

 You can use one of the several tools like HTC Vive check, SteamVR performance test, and Oculus Rift compatibility check tool to quickly check whether your PC is VR ready.